Luix-Sparta/tech258_IaC/Orchestration with Terraform/terraform.md

 **Explanation**:
 - **Backend Configuration**: Specifies that Terraform state files will be stored in an AWS S3 bucket.
 This centralized state management allows multiple team members to work on the same infrastructure efficiently.

+- The S3 bucket is in the same region as the infrastructure, ensuring optimal performance and compliance with data locality regulations.

 **Advantages**: